Permit processing during Christmas & New Year

 The permit system is essentially about asking before visiting.
 Entry to Aboriginal land without the right permit can result in a fine of up to $1000.

-Consult the frequently asked questions above to see what permit you might require .
+Consult the frequently asked questions above to see what permits you might require.

 Applications can be made online for all permits except for the Mereenie Tour Pass, which is available at CLC reception, 27 Stuart Highway Alice Springs, from Tourism Central Australia, the Ntaria (Hermannsburg) Store, Glen Helen Resort, Kings Creek Station and the Kings Canyon (Watarrka) Resort.

 Generally for visitors and workers not on government staff staying in Aboriginal communities or entering Aboriginal land.
 These permits take at least a week to process, depending on the application and the necessary consultations with traditional owners and/or communities.